 Census-based local authority estimates will be available in March 2022.

 The final outputs from the census are predicted to be available in March 2023.

 Further information about the census is available on the Census 2021 website.

-Why does the census matter?
+Why the census matters

-We have worked closely with our local partners and colleagues from the ONS to make sure a high response rate was secured for the 2011 Census in Slough.
 We have also been proactive and provided further data on the town’s population for use by the ONS as they quality assure the final census results for the area.

 Census information can be mapped in 'output areas', which typically contain around 309 people.
 This is small enough that the council and other bodies can identify, for example: